EstebanFlorence/Tokenizer/README.md

 # Tokenizer

-A blockchain-based tokenization platform that leverages Chainlink VRF for verifiable randomness in token generation and distribution.
+A blockchain-based project that leverages Chainlink VRF for verifiable randomness in token generation and distribution.

 ## Overview